bcdavasconcelos/ScrivQ/export-mmd/ScrivQ24.typ

 #callout(
 body:
 [
-There is no need to keep separate bibliography files in the system.
-Copy and paste the data from bibliography managers straight into Scrivener following the instructions below and you will be set!
+There is no need to keep #strong[separate bibliography files] in the system.
+Simply #strong[copy and paste the references directly to Scrivener];.
+Follow the instructions below.

 ]
 ,